 Statement from Ville Meskus, class of 2020, Senior Product Manager,

 “I’ve always been passionate about human activity in space, but I had not worked in the field before starting this program at ISAE-SUPAERO.
-After completing my previous master’s degree in industrial engineering and management in Finland, I worked in several countries and different industries as a consultant in product management.
+After completing my previous master’s degree in industrial engineering and management in Finland, I worked in several countries and different industries as a consultant and in product management.
 Then, I decided to follow my passion and applied for several different aerospace schools.
 Ultimately, I chose ISAE-SUPAERO for its positioning as one of the top aerospace schools in the world and a central player in the European aerospace industry.

 I chose this Advanced Master’s program as I believe we need to further develop the human footprint in space in order to accelerate our technological progress and safeguard both our species and Earth.
 To achieve this, we need to push our boundaries further and find more ways to benefit from the space frontier.
 This is a program that sets out to do exactly that.
 The close cooperation we had with industry players such as Airbus was key to ensuring that our approach to the domain is up to date with industry demands and the latest knowledge.